Introduction to Permissions

 - Example:

-oxide.show perm oxide.reload
+oxide.show perm epicstuff.use

 - Example:

-- To show all of the registered permissions from plugins and Oxide:
+- To show all registered permissions:

 oxide.show perms